-Debt limit fears send Oct T-bills to worst week since March
+U.S. debt limit fears send October T-bills to worst week since March

 Discord over healthcare is also pushing back budget negotiations with legislators due to take recess in August, which will delay activity until they return in early September.

+Treasury Secretary Steven Mnuchin has repeatedly urged lawmakers to act soon on raising the debt ceiling, and not to hold it hostage to other issues.
+But some influential congressional Republicans, including Representative Bill Huizenga, argue the debt ceiling should not be segregated from the wider debate about overall government spending.

+"Congressman Huizenga wants to see forward progress on spending reforms," his office said in a statement.
+"With Republicans in control of all three levers of government that influence the process, we should take every opportunity, including the debt ceiling, to rein in and prioritize federal spending."

 Yields on three-month Treasury bills US3MT=RR, which are due to mature on Oct.
-19, rose to 1.17 percent on Friday, near its highest levels since October 2008, and more than the 1.09 percent yields paid on six-month debt US6MT=RR.
+19, rose to 1.16 percent on Friday, near the highest levels since October 2008, and more than the 1.10 percent yields paid on six-month debt US6MT=RR.

 Longer-dated debt normally pays higher returns than shorter-dated bills, with an inversion in the yield curve reflecting that investors are concerned with being repaid in October.

-The three-month yields are on track for their largest weekly percentage increase since March 3, having jumped from 1.03 percent last Friday.
+The three-month yields saw their largest weekly increase since March 3 on Friday, having jumped from 1.03 percent on July 14.

 Investors may also be avoiding October maturities due to the early notice that it is the most likely month that the government will run out of funds.